 Advocating for our special education students is a primary responsibility of our staff; our special education staff is dedicated to ensuring these exceptional learners receive a meaningful education.

-Lufkin ISD Special Programs offers a variety of special education services on each campus.
+Lufkin ISD Special Services offers a variety of special education services on each campus.
 These services may include:

 - Content Mastery Centers

 - Life Skills Classrooms

 - Specialized Classrooms for children with autism

 - Preschool Program for Children with Disabilities (PPCD)